Rusadir

-Rusadir was an ancient Punic and Roman town at what is now Melilla, Spain, in northwest Africa.
+Rusadir was an ancient Punic and Roman town at what is now Melilla, Spain, in the Maghreb.
 Under the Roman Empire, it was a colony in the province of Mauretania Tingitana.

 Name

 ršʾdr (𐤓𐤔𐤀𐤃𐤓) was a Punic name meaning "Powerful" or "High Cape", after its nearby headland.
 It can also be understood as "Cape of the Powerful One", in reference to Baal, Tanit, or some other important Punic god.
 The format is similar to other Punic names along the North African coast, including Rusguniae, Rusubbicari, Rusuccuru, Rusippisir, Rusigan (Rachgoun), Rusicade, Ruspina, Ruspe, and Rsmlqr.
 The settlement's name was hellenized as Rhyssádeiron (Ῥυσσάδειρον).
 It appears in Latin as Rusadir, Rusicada, and Rusadder.
 As a Roman colony, it was also known as Flavia.

 Geography

 Like Abyla (present-day Ceuta), Rusadir was located on a small, easily defended peninsula connected to mainland Africa by a narrow isthmus.
 Its namesake cape is small but includes a large rocky hill, which was fortified.
 It lies at the northern end of a small bight which formed its harbor, itself part of the eastern shore of a much larger bight that stretches across the southern Mediterranean coast from Cape Three Forks (the classical Metagonites Promontorium) to Cape Figalo west of Oran.
 Rusadir's own small bight lies beside a kind of natural amphitheater on the eastern slope of a steep rock 1640 ft high, where modern Melilla has grown up.